gauthiernielly/Visual-Intelligence-Project/TAD_full_run/README.md

 # TAD baseline on Toyota Smarthome Untrimmed

-This bundle trains an ActionFormer temporal action detector on the TSU Cross-Subject split and evaluates it on the 86-video subset shared with the VLM-only and Hybrid pipelines.
+This part of our project trains an ActionFormer temporal action detector on the TSU Cross-Subject split and evaluates it on the 86-video subset shared with the VLM-only and Hybrid pipelines.
 It contains every script, config, output and figure used in our analysis of the TAD baseline.